-- If Congress makes paid sick leave mandatory, workers total compensation will not rise.
-Companies respond to higher benefit costs by reducing workers' pay by approximately the cost of providing the benefit.
-Companies will spend more on leave benefits and less on wages.
+- Companies would respond to higher benefit costs by reducing workers’ pay by approximately the cost of providing the benefit.
+Companies would spend more on leave benefits and less on wages.

 - Mandated benefits have many of the same labor market effects as raising taxes on workers.
 Therefore, Congress should not raise taxes on workers during the middle of a steep economic downturn.

 James Sherk is Bradley Fellow in Labor Policy in the Center for Data Analysis at The Heritage Foundation.